 In a 2012 panel discussion on "Mobile Financial Services in Ghana: Challenges and Opportunities," researchers from Innovations for Poverty Action (IPA) noted: "Poor Ghanians do not use mobile money, it is necessary to develop mobile money products accessible and appropriate for the poor."
 We propose that additional research needs to be conducted in order to better understand why it is that "poor Ghanaians" are not using mobile money.
-Some relevant findings that could guide such research include:

-- 1. There is high mobile phone usage among rural women traders; Mobile money is still alien to rural women traders; - 2.
-There is potential for mobile money usage among rural women traders; The mobile money system design must be inclusive of and responsive to the saving needs of women traders; and - 3.
-We may need to explore further the reasons why rural women traders do not currently barter.
+Some relevant findings that could guide such research include: 1) there is high mobile phone usage among rural women traders, but mobile money is still alien to rural women traders; 2) there is potential for mobile money usage among rural women traders, but the mobile money system design must be inclusive of and responsive to the saving needs of women traders; and 3) we may need to explore further the reasons why rural women traders do not currently barter.

-In general, mobile money is still alien to rural women traders.
-With the present high mobile phone usage among rural women traders, there is potential for mobile money usage when the design is inclusive of and responsive to saving needs of poor and marginalized rural populations.
+In general, mobile money is still alien to rural women traders in northern Ghana.
+With the present high mobile phone usage among rural women traders, there is potential for mobile money usage when the design is inclusive of and responsive to the savings needs of poor and marginalized rural populations.